I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 She stared at the huge bison, and eyed him uneasily.
 "We're not actually going on…..?"

 She swallowed hard, looking back at the guards as she descended the last few steps, and approached the massive sky bison as one of the guards still behind her snickered.
-"Lost your guts, princess," he taunted her.
+"Lost your courage, princess," he now taunted her.

 Clenching her jaw, she stepped forward to stand beside the smiling Avatar, and looked up at the scowling animal.